thompsons1234/remote-pay-android-go/README.md

 ## Getting Connected (LAN Pay Display - experimental)

-1. Make sure your Clover Mini Dev Kit and Android POS device are on the same network submask and have ports unblocked.
-2. Download the Network Pay Display app from the Clover App Market on your Clover Mini Dev Kit.
+1. Download the USB Pay Display app from the Clover App Market on your Clover Mini Dev Kit.
-3. Open the Network Pay Display app and you should see a web socket address.
+2. Open the USB Pay Display app
-4. Run the Clover Connector Android Example POS app on your Android POS device (emulator, device etc.)
+3. Run the Clover Connector Android Example POS app on your Android POS device (emulator, device etc.)
-5. Enter the web socket address from step 3.
-Tap 'OK' and go back.
-6. You should see the example POS screen and connection state listed.
+4. You should see the example POS screen and connection state listed.
 If everything worked you'll get a connected status.
-If it remains disconnected, you'll want to do some network troubleshooting.
-Checking firewall ports and network submasks are good starting points.
+If it remains disconnected, you'll want to check that 1) You are connecting the correct cable to the correct connection point on the Clover Mini “hub” - port USB(port with Clover logo).
+You will need to use the USB cable that the device came with.
+2) That your Android devices support “host” or OTG mode, which is required to communicate with the mini, which will operate in “accessory” mode.